darthcloud/BlueRetroWiki/BlueRetro-BLE-Web-Config-User-Manual.md

 Up to 128 mapping can be added.
 Simply click on +/- buttons to add or remove a mapping.
 The label used by default are quite generic.
 You can use the **Src label** and **Dst label** to select the actual controller type you are currently mapping from and to.
-The labels selection is only to help you and has no effect on the config at all.
+The labels selection is only to help you translate the default BlueRetro labels in something more meaningful.
+It help making the mapping process easier and has no effect on the config at all and is not saved.
 You can also consult the [mapping reference chart](https://docs.google.com/spreadsheets/d/e/2PACX-1vT9rPK2__komCjELFpf0UYz0cMWwvhAXgAU7C9nnwtgEaivjsh0q0xeCEiZAMA-paMrneePV7IqdX48/pubhtml).

 The **Select Bluetooth device** dropbox let you select the active Bluetooth input for which the setting will be saved to.
 You need to save for each modified device mapping setting.